rome/tools/website/src/_includes/docs/philosophy.md

 - **Provide migration paths for breaking changes**.
 Provide *automated* migration paths when possible, or document them in the changelog.
 - **Things that change must be deprecated first**, where it's possible.
-This allows a smoother path for migration to new versions.
+This allows a smoother path for migration to newer versions.

 Following, a list of breaking changes.
 This list is used by the team to assess the nature of their changes.

-**What's considered a _breaking change_**:
+##### What's considered a breaking change {data-toc-exclude}

 - changes to CLI arguments and commands;
 - changes to APIs change their name or signature.
 Exception for those APIs that only add new options;